OpLumina/Small-Helper-Scripts/README.md

 # Custom Shell Utilities

-A lightweight collection of Bash functions and aliases to streamline directory analysis, file backups, PDF splitting, and stealthy web requests.
+A lightweight collection of Bash functions and aliases to streamline directory analysis, file backups, PDF splitting, and Tor-routed web requests.

 ---